Citi is an advertising partner of OMAAT

 Citi Rewards+ Card Review

 - Rounds up purchases to the nearest 10 ThankYou points

-Citi Rewards+ Card welcome bonus
+Citi Rewards+ Card No Annual Fee

 While the card earns ThankYou points, independently these points can’t be transferred to the Citi ThankYou airline partners, which is my preferred use of ThankYou points.

-However, if you have this card in conjunction with the Citi Premier℠ Card or Citi Prestige® Card, then you can pool points at thankyou.com, and can redeem points that way.
+However, if you have this card in conjunction with the Citi Premier or Citi Prestige, then you can pool points at thankyou.com, and can redeem points that way.
 You should be able to link this card with other Citi cards using your Citibank login.

-Given that I always plan on having the Premier or Prestige, the card will essentially earn points that can be transferred to airlines.
+Assuming you plan on having the Premier or Prestige, the card will essentially earn points that can be transferred to airlines.

 So the points you earn on the Citi Rewards+ Card can be worth that if you have the card in conjunction with one of the other cards above.